DNS Lib Underscore Bug Bites Everyone's Favorite Init Tool, Blanks Netflix

 Some dude compiles a piece of software with an experimental library and

-It makes front page news and Slashdot users start frothing from their mouth in the
+It makes front page news and Slashdot users start frothing from their mouth in their stupor.

 Re: (Score:2)